Itsuki Hirata: Professional career

 In January 2023, AbemaTV aired a program on Hirata that stated she flew to Japan in November 2022 after abnormalities were detected in her kidneys and liver during a medical checkup for the Ham fight.
 Although no abnormalities were detected in Japan, the doctor told her to take a break due to a hormone imbalance and to see if the weight cut had any further adverse affects.
 Hirata revealed that she had kidney disease in childhood, and that abnormalities were also detected in October 2021 before the ONE Atomweight Grand Prix semifinals.
 The match against Seo Hee Ham was rescheduled for March 25, 2023, at ONE Fight Night 8.
 Hirata lost the fight via unanimous decision.
 In April 2023, the South China Morning Post ranked Hirata at number nine on their ONE Championship women's pound-for-pound rankings.

 Hirata faced fellow Japanese fighter Ayaka Miura on January 28, 2024, at ONE 165.
 She lost the fight by unanimous decision.
 Her next match was against Victória Souza at ONE 167 on June 8.
 She lost the fight via technical submission with a guillotine choke at 1:31 of the first round.
 Her next fight was against Aarti Khatri at ONE Friday Fights 120 on August 15, 2025.
 Hirata won by unanimous decision.
 Hirata was then scheduled to face Ritu Phogat at ONE 173 on November 16, 2025.
 When Phogat suffered a knee injury two weeks before the fight, she was replaced by Chihiro Sawada.
+Hirata lost the fight by unanimous decision.
+A fight against Phogat was then booked for the third time, and took place at ONE Samurai 1 on April 29, 2026.
+The bout was contested at a catchweight of 53.25 kg after Phogat missed weight.
+Hirata won by submission with a rear-naked choke at 2:42 of the final round, and earned a 4.5 million yen performance bonus.
+A rematch between Hirata and Jihin Radzuan is scheduled to take place at ONE Samurai 4 on October 17, 2026.